bhklab/DrugTissue/README.md

 all figures are generated through their respective R file and should run independently with varying pdf generation in working directory set using `setWD()`

-`figure 7.R` generates the data for figure 7, which should then be exported into cytoscape for network visualization
+`figure7p1.R` and `figure7p2.R` generates the data for figure 7, which was then exported to circos for visualization

 Figure 1 was manually created using Microsoft Word